 Whether you want a new way to eat tostones or are just trying to shake up steak night, this sandwich is your answer.
 Tostones (fried green plantains) act as buns to pan-seared skirt steak.
 A ketchup-mayo sauce adds a creamy, savory-sweet element to the sandwich.
 Cheese, fresh lettuce and tomato, plus sautéed onions, round out this lively dish.

-- 1 teaspoon pepper plus more to taste
+1 teaspoon freshly ground black pepper, plus more to taste

 In another skillet, heat 1/4 cup olive oil.
 Peel plantains and cut in half.
 Fry plantains until golden brown, and remove from heat but reserve frying oil.

 Using a masher, press down on fried plantains halves until they’re flat and the in the shape of a flat bun.
 Fry again in oil until crispy.

 Meanwhile, season steak with salt, pepper and cumin, and cook in a skillet over medium-high heat until cooked through.
 When steak is almost cooked, place cheese over steak and cover to get melty.

 Quickly combine a nice hefty squirt of ketchup and mayo in a small bowl and mix until pink.

 To assemble, dollop the pink sauce on both sides of the plantain bun.
 Top one bun side w/ lettuce and tomato, then the steak with melted cheese, then a nice spoonful of the cooked onions–probably directly from the pan–and then close w/ the other plantain bun.